CS161/chickadee/README.md

     command to restore it.

     If `Alt-2` does not work, you may need to configure your terminal to properly send the Alt key.
-For instance, on Mac OS X’s Terminal, go to Terminal > Preferences > Keyboard and select “Use Option as Meta key”.
+For instance, on Mac OS X’s Terminal, go to the Edit menu, select “Use Option as Meta key”, and press `Option-2`.
 You can also configure a special keyboard shortcut that sends the `Escape 2` sequence.

+* Run `make stop` in another terminal.
+This will kill all QEMU processes you own.
+(If you’re using Docker, this other terminal must be open to the same Docker instance.)

 Run `make run-gdb` to start up the OS with support for GDB debugging.
 This will start the OS, but not GDB.
 You must run `gdb -x build/weensyos.gdb` to